Found: in ABQ – studio art jewelry by Jessica deGruyter

 I reached down, clicked open my attaché case.
 I tossed a few of the corporate magazines on Dr. Lewis's desk.

-"Has Walt told you that just four weeks ago I was promoted from assistant editor to associate editor, along with a substantial salary increase?
+"Has Walt told you just four weeks ago I was promoted from assistant editor to associate editor, along with a substantial salary increase?
 Has he mentioned my articles and photographs are among the best that have ever appeared in the publication?
 My superior performance is indisputable.
 And my performance is the only issue you may legitimately or legally put on the table.
 What I do on my own time is none of your business.
 Or Walt's."

 Dr. Lewis shook his head.
 He scribbled something on his little white tablet.
-"Despite your sophistry, John, I believe your alcoholism is chronic and that you ought to deal with it."
+"Despite your sophistry, John, I believe your alcoholism is chronic and you ought to deal with it."

 I rose.
 "Thanks," I said.